 The Visual Components of a Psychedelic Experience

 This article attempts to break down the visual effects contained within the psychedelic experience into simple, easy to understand titles, descriptions and leveling systems.
-This will be done without depending on metaphors, analogy’s or personal trip reports.
+This will be done without depending on metaphors, analogies or personal trip reports.
 The article starts off with descriptions of the simpler effects and works its way up towards more complex experiences as it progresses, using image examples wherever possible.
 This describes not my personal experiences but the universally reported effects that are consistently felt by most if not all psychedelic users.
-It is broken down into 3 different sections,

-It is in reference to all of the classical Psychedelics and the huge variety of obscure and modern “research chemicals” that are becoming increasingly prevalent.
-More specifically this list includes but is not limited to,
+It is in reference to all of the classical psychedelics and the huge variety of obscure and modern “research chemicals” that are becoming increasingly prevalent.

-This particular guide gives image examples where ever possible.
-Breaking the visual hallucinations into four basic categories of which I have come to name; enhancement of vision, distortions, visual geometry and hallucinatory states.
+This particular guide gives image examples wherever possible, breaking the visual hallucinations into four basic categories of which I have come to name; enhancement of vision, distortions, visual geometry and hallucinatory states.
 I will start with the lower more basic effects and work my way up.

 Enhancements - The first category of visual effects can be classified as an overall enhancement of vision.
 This is consistently reported at the lowest levels of psychedelic experience.
 It can be generally defined as an overall increase in the level of visual input, attributed to the external environment that a person experiences, and is manifested through 3 separate subcomponents.